Apply To Volunteer

 A comfortable bed in our island house.

-Private or shared accommodation (dependent on volunteer numbers).
+Private or shared accommodation (dependent on volunteer numbers) with single sex rooms.

-Rooms are enclosed and the bathroom has a cold water shower and flushing toilets.
+Rooms are fully enclosed, and a separate bathroom has a cold water shower and flushing toilets.

 Linens, pillow, towel and mosquito net.